H-Kom/Thesis-LiDAR-Forestmodeling/README.md

 5. **Collect output**

-   * Use `copy_output.sh` to copy the simulation results back into the AOI folder.
+   * Use `copy_model_output.sh` to copy the simulation results back into the AOI folder.
    * Store and organize outputs for later analysis.

 6. **Optional: Spin-up routine**

-   * Run an iLand simulation with regeneration enabled using a historic climate setup (e.g., `setups/withSpinup/projectFile_historic.xml`).
+   * Run an iLand simulation with regeneration enabled using a historic climate setup for 500 years (e.g., `setups/withSpinup/projectFile_historic.xml`).
    * Use the resulting long-term output as input for the spin-up script: `init/run_spinup.sh` (calls `spinup_treeinit.R`).
    * The spin-up script generates a new tree inventory.
    * Replace the initial tree inventory with the spin-up inventory and repeat steps 3–5 for final simulations.